uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 You may also wish to update the script with TypeScript compilation if you are using the language in your app.
 See the [Gulp TypeScript tutorial](http://go.microsoft.com/fwlink/?LinkID=533769) for details.

-##Configuring Your Build Server
+##Configuring a Team / CI Build Server
-If you haven’t already, you’ll need to set up your build server with all of the necessary native dependencies for the platforms you intend to build.
+If you haven't already, you'll need to set up your build server with all of the necessary native dependencies for the platforms you intend to build.
 See “Installing Dependencies” in the [Building Cordova Apps in a Team / Continuous Integration Environment](http://go.microsoft.com/fwlink/?LinkID=533743) tutorial for details.

 While each build server is slightly different in terms of how you configure tasks, all you will need to do is configure it to run the following two commands: